cciw-uk/cciw.co.uk/docs/security.rst

 key has to be on the same machine as the database, if the database machine is compromised then the key will also be compromised).
-Since adding these would only increase complexity, and also the possibility of accidental data loss, we are currently do not encrypt data at rest.
+Since adding these would only increase complexity, and also the possibility of accidental data loss, we currently do not encrypt data at rest.

-We do use encryption at rest for any 3rd party services that we use e.g. Amazon S3.
+We do use encryption at rest for any 3rd party services that we use e.g. database backups on Amazon S3.